almereyda/awesome-starred/README.md

 - [csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [pmlab-full](https://github.com/pmlab/pmlab-full) - Process Mining scripting environment
 - [dbt](https://github.com/fishtown-analytics/dbt) - dbt (data build tool) enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.
-- [prefect](https://github.com/PrefectHQ/prefect) - The Prefect Core workflow engine
+- [prefect](https://github.com/PrefectHQ/prefect) - The Prefect workflow platform
 - [mara-db](https://github.com/mara/mara-db) - Lightweight configuration and access to multiple databases in a single project
 - [mara-example-project](https://github.com/mara/mara-example-project) - An example mini data warehouse for python project stats, template for new projects
 - [data-integration](https://github.com/mara/data-integration) - A lightweight opinionated ETL framework, halfway between plain scripts and Apache Airflow